ezEngine/docs-src/pages/docs/physics/actors/physx-dynamic-actor-component.md

 * `LinearDamping`, `AngularDamping`: The damping properties affect how quickly an actor loses momentum and comes to rest.
 This can be adjusted separately for positional (linear) movement and rotational (angular) movement.
 * `MaxContactImpulse`: See [Simulation Stability](#simulation-stability) above.
 * `ContinuousCollisionDetection`: See [Simulation Stability](#simulation-stability) above.
+* `LockingFlags`: These flags can be used to prevent movement or rotation along one or multiple axis (in global space).
+This can be useful to make 2D games where objects shall only move in a plane.
+It can also be used to create objects that can't be tipped over, or to immitate basic constraints.
+Be aware that forces acting on such locked objects may be partially lost.
+It is therefore much harder to push a locked object along the floor, when friction would introduce a motion that is not allowed on this object.
+Reduce the objects mass to compensate.

 ## See Also